 In winter, these flowers transform into red star-shape with a round bright blue fruit in the center.
 The appearance looks like the comical harlequin that the plant is commonly called harlequin glorybower.
 Another common name is the peanut butter tree because of the flower scent reminiscent of our favorite snack spread.

-A member of the barberry family, Mahonia japonica has leathery, sharp-toothed leaves that remain green all year round.
-But what makes it stand out are the loose tentacle-like flowers that shine a bright yellow in winter.
+A member of the barberry family, Mahonia spices such as Mahonia aquifolium and Mahonia japonica have leathery, sharp-toothed leaves that remain green all year round.
+But what makes Mahonia stand out are the loose tentacle-like flowers that shine a bright yellow in winter.

 The flowers grow dense that they are hard to miss at a distance as well as their sweet fragrance.
 The blossoms eventually transform into grape-looking waxy fruits, hence the common name.

 Mahonia flowers actually bloom in late spring but a practice of pruning some of the stems bearing the flower buds forces the plant to flower earlier.
 They make awesome garden borders and foundation plantings, especially when they start their floral show (5).